The Naked Sun: Plot

 Ultimately, it is revealed that Delmarre's neighbor, roboticist Jothan Leebig, was working on putting positronic brains in spaceships.
 This would negate the First Law, as such ships would not recognize that humans usually inhabit ships, and would therefore be able to attack and destroy other ships without regard for their crews.
 Delmarre was one of his opponents, as were other Solarians who were horrified by the prospect of robots that could actually harm humans.
 Leebig poisoned Gruer by tricking his robots, using his knowledge of positronic brains, into putting poison into Gruer's drink.
 Daneel goes to arrest Leebig, who kills himself in Solarian fear of human contact, not knowing that Daneel is a robot.
 It is assumed that he also engineered the murder of Rikaine Delmarre.
 Baley conceals Gladia's role on the grounds that her emotional breakdown was under the pressure of the Solarian way of life.
-Leebig had instructed the Delmarre house robots to detach an arm and give it to Gladia in the heat of an argument.
+Leebig had instructed one of the Delmarre house robots to detach an arm and give it to Gladia in the heat of an argument.
 She then hit her husband with it, killing him, before going into a fugue state, after which she remembered nothing.
 She decides to emigrate to the Spacer planet of Aurora.

 Baley returns to Earth to acclaim from his boss.
-Asked by his boss to reveal any weaknesses he found, Baley says that the features once regarded as Spacer strengths; their robots and long lives, will ultimately prove to be weaknesses.
-They discourage an active, exploratory attitude that Earth-born humans will eventually rediscover once they are able to leave Earth.
+Asked by his boss to reveal any weaknesses he found, Baley says that the features once regarded as Spacer strengths—their robots, low population, and long lives—will ultimately prove to be weaknesses.
+The lack of cooperation between them discourages an active, exploratory attitude that Earth-born humans will eventually rediscover once they are able to leave Earth.

 The story of the after-effects can be found in the sequel The Robots of Dawn.

+Asimov examined Solaria's far future in Foundation and Earth (1986).